- For Staff

 Michel S. Beaulieu, PhD, CAHP teaches a wide variety of courses covering his professional experience and major and minor areas of training.
 Recently, these have included undergraduate and graduate courses on Applied and Public history, Canadian history, Ontario History, Northern Ontario, comparative colonial North America, and transnational labour and political history.
 He also teaches the first year Making of the Modern World and fourth year Community Placement courses.
 At the graduate level, he teaches and supervises students in the MA History program, the MES in Northern Environments and Cultures, and the PhD in Forest Sciences.

 Outside of Lakehead, Beaulieu is currently an Associate at the Wilson Institute for Canadian History at McMaster University, an Adjunct Professor in the School of Environment, Resources & Sustainability at the University of Waterloo, and a practicing heritage specialist holding a Professional Membership with the Canadian Association of Heritage Professionals (CAHP).
 Beaulieu has previously held Visiting Professorships at the University of Helsinki and McMaster University and has been a Visiting Lecturer at the International Summer School in Karelia, Petrozavodsk State University, Russian Federation Click here for more information on past positions.

 Beaulieu serves in leadership roles and sits on the Board of Directors of a number of regional, provincial, national, and international organizations.
-Currently, these include President, Alumni Association of Lakehead University; President, Canadian International Council - Thunder Bay Branch; President, The Champlain Society; Vice President, the Ontario Historical Society; Vice-President, Thunder Bay Historical Museum Society; Board of Directors of the Multicultural History Society of Ontario; and an Executive Member of the Archives Association of Ontario - Northwestern Ontario Archivist's Association.
+Currently, these include Lakehead University's Board of Governors; President, The Champlain Society; Vice President, the Ontario Historical Society; Vice-President, Thunder Bay Historical Museum Society; Board of Directors of the Multicultural History Society of Ontario; Past-President, Alumni Association of Lakehead University; President, Canadian International Council - Thunder Bay Branch; and an Executive Member of the Archives Association of Ontario - Northwestern Ontario Archivist's Association.